XAT 2022 - Exam Pattern, Syllabus, Eligibility, Prep Tips & More

 The Xavier Aptitude Test (XAT) is the annual competitive aptitude test conducted usually in the first week of January.
 The exam is conducted by XLRI on behalf of the Xavier Association of Management Institutes and is a gateway for aspirants to get admission into XLRI - Xavier School of Management and other management institutes that accept the XAT score.
-XAT 2020 will be conducted in the first week of January, 2020.
-The most likely XAT exam date would be 5th January (Sunday).
+XAT 2020 will be conducted on 5 January, 2020 (Sunday) from 09:30 A.M. to 12:30 P.M.

 XAT is considered to be one of the most popular MBA entrance exams and follows a pattern similar to that of the Common Admission Test (CAT).
 However, XAT is considered to be more difficult than CAT due to the difficulty level of questions and additional sections as compared to CAT.

 Fact: In 2018, XAT went online for the first time in 19 years (albeit with certain flaws).
 It was conducted on the 7th of January (Sunday) and shifted from the traditional pen and paper format.